BrianP8701/swarmstar/journal.md

 so yeah. i guess we have the one memory folder to hold it all. and a memory router or retrieval router to navigate it

-retrieval router, action router. when the quantity of options grow to large we need to break it down into sections and layers, a tree with clone nodes allowed. the routers navigate the action and memory tree. the swarm can create new actions and memories of its own. oh yeah baby now we're onto something.
+retrieval router, action router. when the quantity of options grow to large we need to break it down into sections and layers, a tree with clone nodes allowed. the routers navigate the action and memory tree. the swarm can create new actions and memories of its own. oh yeah now we're onto something.

 all the actions are agents
 any history, state, synthetic code, docs is memory